striblab/strib-icons/README.md

 # Star Tribune Icons

 Icons used in projects as different formats.
+Shout out to [Bootstrap Icons](https://icons.getbootstrap.com/) for the foundation of this library.

 ## Requirements